 Many people mistakenly feel that when a house has foundation repair issues, they no longer have the option to move out and sell their house.
 However, when foundation repair is necessary to make your home livable again–and you still intend to live in it and sell at some point down the road–it’s virtually always safe for you and your family to stay put while we handle the repairs.

 However, if you plan on not living there or selling it later on because of reasons such as owning many houses or financial stress, removing yourself from the property until we complete our work is highly recommended.
 We want all homeowners to be able to enjoy their home after it’s done.
+However, it’s also possible to sell it as-is and skip repairs with the help of cash house buyers.

 Depend on Severity of Foundation Repair Issue